frankox/pack-ex/DEPLOYMENT.md

 2. **Configure Environment Variables**:
    - In your deployment platform settings, add all the environment variables listed above
-   - Make sure to paste the entire JSON service account key as the `GOOGLE_DRIVE_SERVICE_ACCOUNT_KEY` value
+   - Make sure to use the exact variable names and values
-   - Use the exact variable names
+   - The UploadThing token is already provided and configured

 3. **Build Settings** (for most platforms):
    - Build Command: `npm run build`